Fiesta Bowl Becomes First College Football Game With Sports Betting Deal

 “We’re joining with an industry leader who is dedicated to working with us to lift our offerings for college football and all sports fans across the Copper State,” he said.

-Dan Shapiro, Chief Development Officer of Caesars Digital, shared the similar excitement to joining with the Fiesta Bowl Organization for reaching a landmark deal to bring college football fans closer to the game.
+Dan Shapiro, Chief Development Officer of Caesars Digital, shared a similar excitement about joining with the Fiesta Bowl Organization for reaching a landmark deal to bring college football fans closer to the game.

 Though it’s the first deal between a sportsbook and a bowl game, Barstool Sports will also sponsor an Arizona bowl game in 2021.